lanewu/dbs/README.md

 # Contributing

 ## Coding standard
-Source code should be viewed and edited with your editor set to use two spaces per tab.
-Tabs are used for initial indentation of lines, with one tab used per indentation level.
+Source code should be viewed and edited with your editor set to use two spaces per tab, with one tab used per indentation level.
 Spaces are used for other alignment within a line.

 Most parts of the code follow [Google Java Style](https://google.github.io/styleguide/javaguide.html); some parts of the code follow [Oracle's Code Conventions](https://www.oracle.com/java/technologies/javase/codeconventions-contents.html) -- mostly depending on who wrote the original version. **Above all else, be consistent with what you modify, and keep whitespace changes to a minimum when modifying existing source.** For new code, use Google Java Style.